muffpy/symbolic-differentiator/README.md

 `make-product` is also defined accordingly.
 Both use `=number?` which checks if the expression is equal to a given number and is defined in dataRep.rkt

 ## Handling exponenets
+To extend  the differentiator to handle more rules such as the power rule:
 <img src="CodeCogsEqn.gif">
+We define more interface procedures :smile:
+As apparent from the equation above, the expression is a reduction into a product and can therefore be defined recursively -